robmarkcole/HASS-S3/README.md

 ```

 ## Services
-The s3 entity exposes a `put` service for uploading files to S3, accepts the `file_path`.
+The s3 entity exposes a `put` service for uploading files to S3.
+The key for the uploaded file will be the file name.

 Example data for service call:

 ```
 {
   "file_path":"/some/path/file.jpg"
 }
 ```

+The file will be put in the configured bucket with key `file.jpg`